 Beta-glucuronidase, an enzyme produced by the gut microbiome, can reverse the reaction that the UGT enzymes did to make the estrogen metabolites more water-soluble.
 This can cause the estrogen metabolites to be reabsorbed from the intestines and go back into circulation.[ref]

-Calcium d-glucarate can suppress the beta-glucuronidase activity in the gut, thus increasing the number of estrogen metabolites that are excreted (which is a good thing!).[ref]
+Calcium D-glucarate can suppress the beta-glucuronidase activity in the gut, thus increasing the number of estrogen metabolites that are excreted.[ref]

 Estrogen Mimics: BPA, Phthalates, and Other Toxicants

-There are several environmental toxicants acting similarly to estrogen in the body.
-Among these, phthalates and BPA are ubiquitous and found in almost everyone’s body these days.
-These chemicals can bind to the estrogen receptors.[ref][ref]
+There are several environmental toxicants that act similarly to estrogen in the body.
+Among these, phthalates and BPA are ubiquitous, with research showing that almost everyone has them in their bodies.
+These estrogen-mimicking chemicals can bind to the estrogen receptors, similarly to the way that estrogen binds.[ref][ref]

 Phthalates are used in vinyl, plastics, adhesives, artificial fragrances (laundry detergent, air freshener), personal care products, and more.[ref]

 BPA is also found in plastics, and we are exposed through food and drinks being stored in plastic containers or cans with linings containing BPA.
-Even the paperboard used in food packaging (especially if it is recycled cardboard) can contain BPA which is transferred to food.[ref]
+Even the paperboard used in food packaging (especially if it is recycled cardboard) can contain BPA, which is then transferred to the food we eat.[ref]

-These estrogen mimics (at the levels found in people every day) have been linked to increased risk of:
+These estrogen mimics (at the levels found in people every day) have been linked to increased risk of several estrogen-related conditions, including:

 Estrogen Genotype Report: